Tour Questions? See our FAQ | Call 425-608-4217

 Hotels & Flights

-In case you wish to book pre- or post-tour hotel accommodations, the contact information for the tour's hotel is included in your tour confirmation email as well as in the Itinerary section of your online customer account.
-One month prior to your tour's departure, you'll find directions on how to get from the airport to your tour hotel in the Documents section of your customer account.
+In case you wish to book pre- or post-tour hotel accommodations, the contact information for the tour's hotel is included in your tour confirmation email as well as in the Itinerary section of your tour account.
+One month prior to your tour's departure, you'll find directions on how to get from the airport to your tour hotel in the Documents section of your tour account.

 Our tours don't include airfare, so your flight arrangements and transfers are completely up to you.

-Most tour members arrange to fly in and out of Istanbul.
+Most tour members arrange to fly in and out of Istanbul (IST).

 We suggest arriving a day or two before your tour begins to allow ample time to get over jet lag and be well-rested for the first few days of your tour.
 For more information about transportation options for getting to and from your tour, see your Rick Steves Istanbul guidebook.